kyma-project/cli/README.md

 kyma install --source=latest
 ```

+>**TIP:**

-Read more about the available [commands and flags](https://github.com/kyma-project/cli/blob/master/docs/03-02-use-kyma-cli.md)
+>Read more about the available [commands and flags](https://github.com/kyma-project/cli/blob/master/docs/03-02-use-kyma-cli.md).

-You can also try out Kyma CLI using [these examples](https://github.com/kyma-project/cli/blob/master/docs/03-03-examples.md)
+>You can also try out Kyma CLI using [these examples](https://github.com/kyma-project/cli/blob/master/docs/03-03-examples.md).

 ## Development